pgrit/SeeSharp/README.md

 # SeeSharp

+Meet SeeSharp - the worlds first renderer designed to be (not too) slow!
+In contrast to other rendering frameworks out there, the one and only goal of SeeSharp is ultimate flexibility when it comes to prototyping rendering algorithms.
+SeeSharp is designed to quickly implement arbitrarily complex rendering algorithms and compare them on the type of scenes that are common in current research projects.
+To achieve that flexibility, performance is (almost) completely ignored.
+Nevertheless, SeeSharp currently performs on par with PBRTv3, so not too shabby!

 Traditional rendering frameworks are almost exclusively written in C++.
 They offer great performance, but require quite some implementation effort.
 Hence, quickly testing various ideas, both large and small, can be quite a chore.
 The SeeSharp rendering framwork tackles